mimoduo/mimogear/docs/postcss/elements.md

 ##Type

 The type partial contains all of your heading 1-6 styles.
 Each heading is styled using a respective mixin.
 By using a mixin, you are able to use these heading styles elsewhere in your project.
+This use is reserved for selectors that aren't headers but have been styled as such in the design.

 ```css
 cite {